carla-simulator/carla/Docs/tuto_A_add_map/add_map_source.md

     - In the editor, go to the `Modes` panel and search for "spawn" in the `Search Classes` search bar.
     - Choose the type of spawning point you would like to create and drag it on to the map.
     - Place the spawn point about 0.5-1m above the ground to prevent collisions with the road.
-*   __Add crosswalk meshes to crosswalks defined in the `.xodr` file.__ Crosswalks defined inside the `.xodr` file remain in the logic of the map, but are not visible.
-For each of them, create a plane mesh that extends a bit over both sidewalks connected. __Place it overlapping the ground, and disable its physics and rendering__.
-* __Generate new crosswalks__ by changing the name of the mesh to `Road_Crosswalk` or `Roads_Crosswalk`.
-Avoid doing this if the crosswalk is already defined the `.xodr` file.
-This will lead to duplication.
+* __Generate new crosswalks__.
+Avoid doing this if the crosswalk is already defined the `.xodr` file as this will lead to duplication:
+    - Create a plane mesh that extends a bit over two sidewalks that you want to connect.
+    - Place the mesh overlapping the ground and disable it's physics and rendering.
+    - Change the name of the mesh to `Road_Crosswalk` or `Roads_Crosswalk`.

 ![ue_crosswalks](../img/ue_crosswalks.jpg)